 Marc Scribner is a senior fellow at the Competitive Enterprise Institute.
 Scribner joined CEI in 2008.
 He focuses on transportation, land use, and urban growth policy issues.
 These include infrastructure investment and operations, transportation safety and security, risk and regulation, privatization and public finance, urban redevelopment and property rights, and emerging transportation technologies such as automated road vehicles and unmanned aircraft systems.
 He frequently advises policy makers on these matters at the federal, state, and local levels.

-Scribner has testified before Congress at the invitation of both Democrats and Republicans on issues including highway revenue collection, traffic congestion management, and airport financing.
+Scribner has testified several times before Congress at the invitation of both Democrats and Republicans on issues including highway revenue collection, traffic congestion management, and airport financing.
 He has appeared on television and radio programs in outlets such as Fox Business Network, National Public Radio, and the Canadian Broadcasting Corporation, and has also written for numerous publications, including USA Today, The Washington Post, CNN.com, MSNBC.com, Forbes, and National Review.

 His work has been cited by The Wall Street Journal, New York Times, Washington Post, Los Angeles Times, Scientific American, Congressional Quarterly, Washington Monthly, POLITICO, CNN, Bloomberg, BBC, C-SPAN, and other print, television, and radio outlets.